How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Addressing treatment-resistant depression

-Depression can be a serious mental health concern that tends to affect everyone differently and look dramatically different in every personality it touches.
+Depression can be a serious mental health concern that tends to affect everyone differently.
 Depression encompasses several depressive disorders, including major depressive disorder, seasonal affective disorder, and persistent depressive disorder.
 Additionally, other mental health conditions can be comorbid with depression or feature depressive symptoms, such as bipolar disorder, anxiety disorders, and substance use disorder.

 For this reason, depression often goes undetected, which can exacerbate symptoms.
 Despite more than 300 million people living with depression worldwide, many aspects of depression may not be entirely understood, and treating depression can be difficult.